ewolff/ewolff.com/speaking-rules.md

     certificate. **Rationale:** While I totally understand that events must be economically viable I don't see why we want to limit access to this knowledge any further.
-Actually I wouldn't consider such events "public" but rather "closed".
+Actually I wouldn't consider such events "public" but rather "closed" (see below).
   - It is also **fine to sell speaker-slots**. **Rationale:** Those slots might be part of the economic model of the conference.
 They might e.g. help product vendors to advertise their